DevanshAtwal/HealthEase-Web-Based-Doctor-Patient-Appointment-Portal/LOGBOOK.md

 Guide reviewed the combined work and suggested proper validation, structured backend routes, and clear separation of dashboards for patient, doctor, and admin.

-**Week 7 : Phase 2 of Implementation**
+## Week 7 : Phase 2 of Implementation

 **Date:** 22/09/2025 – 04/10/2025

 **Activities Completed**

-In this week, Phase 2 of implementation was completed for HEALTHEASE – Patient Doctor Appointment System.
 Appointment booking functionality was implemented for patients.
 Patient dashboard was developed with features such as Book Appointment, My Appointments, and My Profile.
 Doctor dashboard was implemented with features like My Appointments, My Profile, and Slot Settings for managing available time slots.
 Backend routes were enhanced using Python to handle appointment booking, slot availability, and user profile management.
 Database tables were updated in SQLite to store appointment and slot details.

 **Next Plan**